How to File Gambling Losses Tax Within Minutes

 The tax filing process is complex and sometimes you may opt for professional tax services to help you stay compliant.
 Alternatively, using DoNotPay to file your gambling losses taxes takes away the hassle.
 You can access all the necessary documents on one platform and even calculate your deductions within minutes.

 Are Gambling Losses Tax Deductible?

 According to tax laws in several states, gambling proceeds and lottery winnings are considered earned income and are therefore subject to both federal and state taxation.
 This means that gambling losses are tax-deductible.

-State taxes on gambling winnings range between 3% to as high as 10%.
-IRS gambling taxes, on the other hand are:
+State taxes on gambling winnings range from 3% to as high as 10%.
+IRS gambling taxes, on the other hand, are: